Parkhouse, Glasgow G22: Location and history

 Its boundaries are not precisely defined, but Parkhouse occupies a roughly rectangular area with the larger suburbs of Milton to the north (the house styles and sub-postcode altering after Ashgill Road), and Possilpark to the south at the Maryhill Line railway tracks.
 Lambhill and Ruchill are the adjacent neighbourhoods to the west, and an expanse of railway lines with no connecting bridges (the Glasgow–Edinburgh via Falkirk line and part of the Cowlairs depot) separate its territory from Springburn to the east.

 At the time of construction, a primary school was also built; Greenview School (also known by other names) in Buckley Street was latterly used as a special education facility before being the target of an arson attack in 2017 while in the early stages of being converted into residences – the work continued regardless.
 Another, older school in the area, High Possil Senior Secondary School was demolished due to structural problems and replaced by modern apartments, with only its 'category C' Listed gymnasium building on Balmore Road remaining, but in a dilapidated condition.

 There is one church serving the community which stands opposite the only multi-storey block of flats in the vicinity (eight stories).
 A branch of Londis on Ashfield Street provides limited shopping facilities, with some other amenities such as a post office and chemist at Milton, and a wider range at Possilpark.
 Those areas have experienced drug-related violence and organised crime, and incidents related to this have also occurred in Parkhouse.

 On the west side of Balmore Road, outside the residential part of Parkhouse, is a small industrial estate also using that name.
 This was previously the regional control centre for Scottish Water before the company moved to new premises in Stepps.
 The disused buildings of Possil railway station are also located there, and it was the also roughly the site of the farm which gave the area its name.
 In addition to the existing railway, a cutting which once contained the tracks of the Lanarkshire and Dumbartonshire Railway bisects the neighbourhood from east to west.
 The Hamiltonhill Branch of this line also crossed the territory diagonally (following the line of today's Crowhill Street) towards a goods yard at the Forth and Clyde Canal.

 Transport

 In the 21st century, the area is served by two railway stations on the same line: Possilpark & Parkhouse to the west and Ashfield to the east.
 Bus provision (operated by First Glasgow) is via the frequent (6 per hour) '7A' via Balmore Road and the '75' via Ashfield Street.

+In popular culture

+Parkhouse was featured in the 1984 black comedy film Comfort and Joy, when the lead character witnesses an ice cream van being attacked by thugs.
+The scene was filmed at the corner of Claddens Quadrant and Broadholm Street.